Sinha5714/hangman-pp3/README.md

 ### Users

-1. I want to have clear options to select in the main menu
+1. I want to be able to have an option as existing user or new user
 2. I want to be able to read the rules of the game
 3. I want to able to signup as new user
 4. I want to be able to log-in if I return to the game